Are My Gifts Deductible — and What Is Cal Poly's Tax ID Number?

 Yes.
 One of the easiest fastest way to give is through our secure online giving site.
 The site allows donors to select the fund, college or entity to which they would like to donate.
-To make an online donation, visit the giving site.
+To make an online donation, give now!

 Gifts to Cal Poly programs are made through the Cal Poly Foundation.
 The Cal Poly Foundation is a 501(c)(3) tax-exempt charitable organization that manages private funds to advance Cal Poly's mission.

 The Foundation's legal/corporate name is The California Polytechnic State University Foundation and its federal tax identification number is 20-4927897.

 Yes, gifts of appreciated securities are an excellent way to support the university.
 You may find gift instructions, including Cal Poly's broker and campus contact information, here.

 We are happy to discuss the opportunity of accepting privately held stock with you (C Corporation or S Corporation).
 Please review our instructions and contact our Trust Administration Office at 805-756-7125.